riotkit-org/k3s-space-harbor/README.md

 K3S Riotkit Cluster
 ===================

+DANGER: This project is highly in WORK IN PROGRESS state.
+Subscribe this repository for releases if you want to be notified.

 Creates a K3S single-node or multi-node cluster managed fully by ArgoCD.
 Requires write access to GIT repository.